chauthevi2004/CS336.P11.KHTN/README.md

 ## Features

-- **Frame Extraction:** Extracts key frames from videos based on scene detection.
+- **Frame Extraction:** Extracts key frames from videos based on scene detection using `scenedetect`.
-- **Optical Character Recognition (OCR):** Extracts text from video frames, supporting Vietnamese language processing.
+- **Optical Character Recognition (OCR):** Extracts text from video frames, supporting Vietnamese language processing with `VietOCR`.
-- **Embeddings:** Generates embeddings for text and video frames for efficient similarity-based search.
+- **Embeddings:** Generates embeddings for text and video frames using `Sentence Transformers` and `BLIP2` for efficient similarity-based search.
 - **Multimodal Retrieval:** Combines text and frame embeddings to perform more comprehensive searches.
-- **Interactive Interface:** Streamlit-based interface for easy interaction.
+- **Interactive Interface:** Streamlit-based interface for seamless interaction.
-- **Temporal Search:** Retrieves sequential frames aligned with temporal input prompts.
+- **Temporal Search:** Retrieves sequential frames aligned with temporal input prompts to facilitate structured video analysis.

 ---